zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 	![](/images/gg_pg_dblogin.png)

-	Now you are logged into source database from GGSCI console, which means you are ready to proceed.
-Remember that we need to create three extract processes and we have five tables in the source postgresql database.
+	Now you are logged into the source database from GGSCI console, which means you are ready to proceed.
+Remember that we need to create three extract processes and we have five tables in the source PostgreSQL database.

 ## **Step 8**: Enabling Supplemental Logging

-1. After logging to the source database, you must enable supplemental logging on the source schema for change data capture.
+1. After logging into the source database, you must enable supplemental logging on the source schema for change data capture.
-The following commands are used to enable supplemental logging at table level.
+The following commands are used to enable supplemental logging at the table level.

 	```
 	<copy>